marine-omics/movp/README.md

 # Installing Nextflow on a system with an old java version.

 Our JCU HPC systems are still running java 8 but nextflow requires 11 or newer.
-One way around this is to use

-First install [sdkman](https://sdkman.io/) by following instructions [here](https://sdkman.io/install)
+One way around this is to use [sdkman](https://sdkman.io/) to install and manage a different java version.
+First install sdkman by following instructions [here](https://sdkman.io/install)

 Then install java 11 with
 ```bash